 Feeling at home on the ranch, we’ll enjoy delicious, healthy preparations of traditional Mexican food, served family style.
 Meals offer time to learn the lifestyle and history of this special region of Mexico from our host; he traces his ancestry back to the days of the missions.
 Originally from Portugal, his people came to the Baja peninsula over 300 years ago as guards for the mission priests.

 Join us to experience the welcoming people and relaxed pace of life unique to Baja California!

-Small group (maximum 10 participants, women only)
+Small group (maximum 10 participants)

 Professional group leader throughout